rajul-kk/CW2025/README.md

 The following features found in modern Tetris games (e.g., Tetris Guideline) were not implemented:

 1. **Super Rotation System (SRS)**
-   - **Why not implemented**: The game uses a basic rotation system without wall kicks or floor kicks.
-SRS requires complex collision detection and multiple rotation attempts, which would require significant refactoring of the rotation logic.
+   - **Partial Implementation**: The game now includes basic wall kicks that allow rotation at edges by automatically shifting the piece left or right (up to 2 cells) to find a valid position.
+However, this is not full SRS - it lacks piece-specific kick tables, rotation-state-specific kicks, and floor kicks.
+Full SRS would require complex collision detection with multiple rotation attempts and specific offset tables for each piece type.

 2. **T-Spin Detection and Scoring**
    - **Why not implemented**: T-spin detection requires analyzing the board state after rotation to determine if a T-piece is in a "spin" position.
 This feature was deemed non-essential for core gameplay and would require additional scoring logic and UI indicators.